Troup City Cemetery

 Today, Smith County remains a vibrant and dynamic part of Texas.
 Its rich history, from its Native American roots to its role in the Civil War and beyond, provides a fascinating backdrop to its current achievements and endeavors.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Smith County, Texas.
+This timeline provides a concise overview of the key events in the history of Smith County, Texas.

 • 1846 - Smith County is established by the Texas legislature.